-We have developed RobiNA, an integrated, cross-platform application provides user-friendly workflows that guides the user through each step of DE analysis.
-In addition to the RNA-Seq based analysis is also features workflows for microarray analysis based on the previously published Robin tool (Lohse et al., 2010).
+We have developed RobiNA, an integrated, cross-platform application which provides user-friendly workflows that guide the user through each step of DE analysis.
+In addition to the RNA-Seq based analysis it also features workflows for microarray analysis based on the previously published Robin tool (Lohse et al., 2010).
 RobiNA allows users to import short read data in FastQ format and do thorough quality assessment and filtering to ensure read quality prior to mapping the reads to a user-provided reference genome or transcriptome.
-The mapping of reads is based on the ultra-fast open source BOWTIE alignment tool (Langmead et al., 2009) that is integrated in the RobiNA application package.
+The mapping of reads is based on the ultra-fast open source BOWTIE alignment tool (Langmead et al., 2009) which is integrated in the RobiNA application package.
 The last step of the workflow is the statistical analysis of DGE based on the Bioconductor packages edgeR or DESeq.
 The R statistics software engine and all required Bioconductor packages are also integrated in the RobiNA application package, making the installation and configuration of external tools unnecessary on the most commonly used operating systems (Windows and Mac OS X; On Linux, RobiNA requires a working installation of R version 2.13.2 or higher).
 RobiNA is distributed under LGPL licence in all-in-one installer packages that contain all necessary software tools plus a manual explaining the analysis workflows step-by-step via http://mapman.gabipd.org/web/guest/robin.

 RNA-SEQ WORKFLOW